inexorabletash/font-table-access/README.md

 ## Key scenarios

-> Note: Earlier versions of this document attempted to sketch out two versions of each API; one based on `FontFaceSource` and the other the fully-asynchronous verison that survives in this doc.
+> Note: Earlier versions of this document attempted to sketch out two versions of each API; one based on `FontFaceSource` and the other the fully-asynchronous version that survives in this doc.
 While attractive from a re-use perspective, [`FontFaceSource`](https://drafts.csswg.org/css-font-loading/#font-face-source) (and the implied global `window.fonts`) implies synchronous iteration over a potentially unbounded (and perhaps slow) set of files, and each item may require synchronous IPCs and I/O. This, combined with the lack of implementations of `FontFaceSource` caused us to abandon this approach.

 ### Accessing Font Tables